argoproj/argo-cd/docs/user-guide/gpg-verification.md

 the `argocd-server`, `argocd-repo-server` and `argocd-application-controller` deployment manifests.

+!!!note "A few words about trust"
+    ArgoCD uses a very simple trust model for the keys you import: Once the key is imported, ArgoCD will trust it.
+ArgoCD does not support more complex trust models, and it is not necessary (nor possible) to sign the public keys you are going to import into ArgoCD.

+## Signature verification targets

+If signature verification is enforced, ArgoCD will verify the signature using following strategy:

+* If `target revision` is a pointer to a commit object (i.e. a branch name, the name of a reference such as `HEAD` or a commit SHA), ArgoCD will perform the signature verification on the commit object the name points to, i.e. a commit.

+* If `target revision` resolves to a tag and the tag is a lightweight tag, the behaviour is same as if `target revision` would be a pointer to a commit object.
+However, if the tag is annotated, the target revision will point to a *tag* object and thus, the signature verification is performed on the tag object, i.e. the tag itself must be signed (using `git tag -s`).

 ## Enforcing signature verification

 To configure enforcing of signature verification, the following steps must be